 Not only can these digital maps guide you through the trail, but they can take you to exact coordinates, such as a trailhead, piece of BLM land, campsite, or forest road.

 Digital maps have the highest chance of saving you in an emergency but shouldn’t be relied on as a lone navigational tool.

 TIP: If you download and subscribe to the Gaia GPS app, you can easily see your exact location at all times, indicated by a little dot on a map.
 You can follow your planned route – that you conveniently downloaded before your trip – by following a trail line that will show you if you’ve strayed from the path or not.

 If you’re hiking on a marked trail, there are many different methods that rangers use to indicate the correct path.

 Since every trail is unique, there isn’t a universal method or technique for how to mark a trail, and how often to mark a trail, so watch out for various signage and markings.

 Though there are exceptions, typically the more popular, trafficked, and funded a park or trail system is, the better marked it will be.
 The further you go into the backcountry, away from civilization and into the remote wilderness, the less likely it will be clearly and properly marked.

-Paint on trees, or colorful blazes, are often used to indicate what trail you’re currently on in a multi-trail park, forest, or area-wide system.
+Paint, or colorful blazes, on trees and boulders, are often used to indicate what trail you’re currently on in a multi-trail park, forest, or area-wide system.

 Each trail or trail type, typically visualized on a map, might have a different color.